linode/apl-docs/docs/get-started/activation.md

 sidebar_label: Activation
 ---

-After Otomi is installed, Drone needs to be activated.
-Follow the instructions below:
+Follow the steps below to activate Otomi after initial installation.

 ### Step 1: Get the log output of the installer job